-Translation:My grandfather was a teacher in a junior high school.
+Translation:My grandfather was a teacher in a middle school.

 In Britain , despite May's efforts grammar schools are pretty well obsolete.
 The acceptable answers for gymnasium and and lyceum in England and Wales are Comprehensive school and for gymnasium sixth form college.
 Although High school and academy and simplycollege are replacing these words.
 It' abit of a minefield trying to express titles for levels of schools in foreign languages

 In UK (England) we don't have "junior high" schools.
 (That is more of an American term)